Caninsulin®

 A.

-While insulin pens have been commonly used in the management of human diabetes for some time, VetPen is the first device designed for use in cats with diabetes.
+While insulin pens have been commonly used in the management of human diabetes for some time, VetPen is the first device designed for use in cats and dogs with diabetes.
 Previously, the only approved way to give Caninsulin® injections was to use vials and syringes, which some pet owners found inconvenient and overwhelming.
 While human insulin pens are used to give insulin with a concentration of 100 IU per ml, VetPen works specifically with 40 IU per ml Caninsulin®, which is tailor-made for use in pets.

 A.